 Resonator

 The audio signal from the microphone is fed to a resonator.
-This tool offers a visualization of the resonator’s amplitude for all phases, an estimate of the observed frequency, and the corresponding Doppler velocity (assuming a source that emits a signal at the resonator’s resonant frequency).
+This tool offers a visualization of the resonator’s amplitude, the phase between the resonator sinusoid and the input’s signal when resonnance occurs, an estimate of the observed frequency from the observed phase drift, and the Doppler velocity correspopnding to the difference between resonant and tracked frequencies, assuming a source that emits a signal at the resonator’s resonant frequency.

 Resonator tool